Kataeb Party: 1936–1943

 In 1943, the Kataeb played an instrumental role in attaining Lebanon's first independence from the French mandate.
-During this period, Kataeb led many social struggles to consolidate national cohesion and to promote individual liberties and social welfare.
+During this period, Kataeb led many social struggles to consolidate national cohesion and promote individual liberties and social welfare.
 The Kataeb elaborated the first Lebanese "labour charter" in 1937.
-It was a pioneer initiative as it called for a minimum wage, a limitation of working hours and paid leaves.
-The Kataeb was one of the first Lebanese parties to have a solid avant-garde economic program and organized social activism throughout the country.
-The year of 1941 saw the creation of the first women section in a Lebanese Party.
+It was a pioneering initiative as it called for a minimum wage, a limitation of working hours, and paid leaves.
+The Kataeb was one of the first Lebanese parties to have a solid avant-garde economic program and organized social activism throughout Lebanon.

+1941 saw the creation of the first women section in a Lebanese Party.
 It called openly for stopping any kind of discrimination towards women.
 Since 1939, the Party has issued Al Amal, a leading bilingual political publication.

 1943–1958

 The Kataeb Party entered the political and parliamentary scene during the late 1940s after a period in which it refrained from entering the political arena to focus mainly on the promotion of the youth and on social issues, away from the trivialities of post-mandate politics.

 Kataeb struggled to preserve Lebanon's independence facing the growing appetite of its neighbors.
-The Party expanded considerably its presence throughout the territory and attracted thousands of new members, undoubtedly forming one of the largest parties in the Middle-East.
+The Party expanded considerably its presence throughout the territory and attracted thousands of new members, undoubtedly forming one of the largest parties in the Middle East.
 Kataeb adopted a modern organization which made its fame and became its trademark.
-In 1958 the Kataeb was the key actor in confronting the coup influenced by pan-Arabists led by Gamal Abdel Nasser, President of the ephemeral United Arab Republic (Egypt, Syria and Yemen), and succeeded in maintaining Lebanon's independence and liberal identity.
+In 1958 the Kataeb was the key actor in confronting the coup influenced by pan-Arabists led by Gamal Abdel Nasser, President of the ephemeral United Arab Republic (Egypt, Syria, and Yemen), and succeeded in maintaining Lebanon's independence and liberal identity.

 1958–1969

-After having succeeded in preserving the Lebanese formula, Kataeb Party ranks grew considerably and reached 70,000 members (of a total population of 2.2 million).
+After having succeeded in preserving the Lebanese formula, Kataeb Party ranks grew considerably and reached 70,000 members, out of a total population of 2.2 million.
 The Party achieved many electoral successes and became the main Christian component of successive governments.
-During the ministerial mandates held by its members, it made elementary education mandatory and improved the public school infrastructure.
-On a social level, the Kataeb Party introduced "labor laws" and contributed decisively in social security law.
-The party played a key role in promoting modern institutions that are still today the pillars of the Lebanese administrative system. including the Civil Service Council, the Central Inspection Board and many others.
+During the ministerial mandates held by its members, it made elementary education mandatory, and improved the public school infrastructure.
+On a social level, the Kataeb Party introduced "labor laws" and contributed decisively to social security law.
+The party played a key role in promoting modern institutions that are still today the pillars of the Lebanese administrative system, including the Civil Service Council, the Central Inspection Board, and many others.

 Pierre Gemayel, leader of the party and minister of public works, gave Lebanon a large part of its modern infrastructure by completing 440 development projects during his term.
-Lebanon was at its peak, and became a first-tier destination for world tourism.
-But what was labeled as the "Switzerland of the Middle-East" was a shaky construction, with the influx of Palestinian refugees after 1949 setting the stage for an ominous future.
+Lebanon was at its peak and became a first-tier destination for world tourism.
+But what was labeled as the "Switzerland of the Middle East" was a shaky construction, with the influx of Palestinian refugees after 1949 setting the stage for an ominous future.